FrustratedAlchemist20/AMMOS_JL_Toolkit/README.md

 Description
 -----------
-This project provides a simple Python/Jupyter tool for retrieving and processing MS2 spectra from the MassBank database.
+This project provides a Python/Jupyter-based toolkit for retrieving, processing, and visualizing MS2 spectra from the MassBank database.

-The program allows users to search MassBank records, load spectra from the official MassBank data archive, extract peak lists, optionally assign fragment formulas, and export the results into standardized .dat files.
+The program allows users to search MassBank records, load spectra from the official MassBank data archive, extract peak lists, optionally assign fragment formulas, and export the results into standardized `.dat` files.

+In addition, the toolkit provides interactive spectrum visualization directly within JupyterLab, allowing users to explore fragmentation patterns and inspect spectral peaks dynamically.

-The tool was designed to simplify the preparation of MS/MS spectra for further analysis and computational workflows.
+The tool was designed to simplify the preparation and exploration of MS/MS spectra for further analysis and computational workflows.

 Main Features
 -------------
 - Search MassBank MS2 records by compound name
 - Load MassBank records from the MassBank data archive (local or GitHub)
-- Extract peak information from the PK$PEAK section
+- Extract peak information from the `PK$PEAK` section
-- Assign fragment formulas using PK$ANNOTATION
+- Assign fragment formulas using `PK$ANNOTATION`
-- Apply a user-defined ppm tolerance for formula matching
+- Apply a ppm tolerance for formula matching
-- Export spectra as .dat files
+- Export spectra as `.dat` files
 - Automatically generate a logbook (README) describing the exported spectra
+- Interactive visualization of mass spectra
+- Dynamic peak inspection with display of *m/z* and relative intensity
+- Customizable spectrum filtering and plotting options

 Requirements
 ------------
 -> Python 3.8 or higher

 -> Required Python packages:

+-> numpy

 -> IPython